 READ ALSO: A Guide to las Coloradas, Yucatan

 Nearby, you should also check out the town of Rio Lagartos.
-The town itself is a picture-perfect example of a sleepy Mexican settlement, but the stars of the show here are the thousands of flamingos that live nearby.
+The town itself is a picture-perfect example of a sleepy Mexican settlement.
+But the stars of the show here are the thousands of flamingos that live nearby.

-How to get to Las Coloradas from Tulum: It’s about 200km from Tulum to Las Coloradas and you definitely want to rent a car (or a car with a driver) for this trip.
-You could go by bus to Valladolid and from there take a combination of colectivos and buses but it would take you forever, so better to plan your own transportation.
+You could go by bus to Valladolid and from there take a combination of colectivos and buses but it would take you forever.
+It’s better to plan your own transportation.

 Have Fun at Xcaret